sdurancflt/MicroTimestampConverter/README.md

 And restart our connector.

 We find the first one to be transformed correctly into `9002447236853000` while the second (and any above) into a string, in this case `"9034069636855000"`.
-Although it still process the microseconds correctly (at least until it reaches the maximum value for long in nanoseconds as mentioned before).
+Although it still process the microseconds correctly (at least until it reaches the maximum value for long in nanoseconds as mentioned before when it can process any further).

-It's not clear to us what triggers this behaviour.
-Starting processing as string even before reaching the limit.
+It's not clear to us what triggers this behaviour: starting processing as string even before reaching the limit.
 In any case what we can try is to transform the value into a long after for the cases it is a string.
-We can do that by changing our connector with a new smt:
+We can do that by changing our connector with smt chain:

 ```shell
 curl -i -X PUT -H "Accept:application/json" \